hkamran/FullTextSearchVisualizer/README.md

-#Text Search Visualizer
+# Text Search Visualizer

-Visualize how text search is
+A small project to showcase how full text search works, and the components that go into making it.

+## Demo

+<a href="http://hkamran.info/projects/fulltext">Demo Page</a>

+## Requirements

+- Modern Browsers ONLY (Preference to Firefox)

+## Notes